14 Animals With Opposable Thumbs

 by chem7 is licensed under CC BY 2.0

-Most of the time, red-haired apes called orangutans live high in trees.
-Orangutans possess opposable thumbs and toes, just like other great apes.
+Red-haired apes called orangutans live mostly high in trees.
+Like other great apes, orangutans possess opposable thumbs and toes.

 They are restricted to the rain forests of the two Southeast Asian islands of Borneo and Northern Sumatra, from where their range was once much larger.